 A Sage report from September said "Curfews [are] likely to have a marginal impact", although it said it only had "low confidence" in that conclusion, suggesting there has been limited research into the question.

-We asked the Department for Health and Social Care (DHSC) if there was any specific scientific advice about the cut-off time for pubs, bars and restaurants.
+Previously, we asked the Department of Health and Social Care (DHSC) if there was any specific scientific advice about the cut-off time for pubs, bars and restaurants.

 It did not provide it but said: "The 10pm closure allows people to continue to socialise while reducing the risk of failing to socially distance."

-Is the virus being spread in pubs and restaurants?
+Has the virus been spread in pubs and restaurants?

 Public Health England (PHE) releases figures on outbreaks of coronavirus by the type of institution.

-A total of 3,154 Covid-19 outbreaks were recorded between 3 August and 4 October, including:
+A total of 3,154 Covid-19 outbreaks were recorded between 3 August and 4 October (we're using this data because it corresponds with a period when pubs were open), including: